TouchFoundry/simplesearchtest/README.md

 1) Aptitude, can you accomplish the task set forth using the Power of the Internet?
 2) Precision, can you edit just what needs to be edited in order to accomplish your goals?
-3) Attention, can you follow the guide laid forth but the architect?
+3) Attention, can you follow the guide set forth by the architect?

 # Good luck & thanks!